tbdp-web/blog/_posts/2021-10-27-reciprocity.md

 tags: ["ethics", "anarchism", "mutualism"]
 ---

-> “A man ought to be a friend to his friend and repay gift with gift.
-People should meet smiles with smiles and lies with treachery.” — *Edda*, 13<sup>th</sup> century
+> Up to now the victories of justice over injustice and of equality over inequality have been won by instinct and the simple force  of things, but the final triumph of our social nature will be due to our reason, or else we shall fall back into feudal chaos. — Pierre-Joseph Proudhon

 ## 1. Introduction

-There are two principles, which, when followed, bring the best results for each individual, and also form the basis for a society which benefits all who are members thereof.
-The first is **autonomy**: each individual must value for themselves as free a range of choice and action for their own lives and labor as possible, and must abhor domination, oppression, and authority.
-The second is **reciprocity**: each individual cooperating with all the others in expectation of like consideration for themselves, responding to cooperation with cooperation, and responding to a breach of this expectation with the cessation of cooperation, so that all are motivated to engage in mutually beneficial interactions.
+There are two principles, which, when generally followed, bring the best results for each individual, and also form the basis of a society which benefits all members thereof.
+These two principles (or values, things worthy of acting in favor of), are:

+1. **The Principle of Autonomy**: each individual must value for themselves as free a range of choice for their own lives, time and labor as possible, and must abhor domination, oppression, and authority.
+2. **The Principle of Reciprocity**: each individual cooperating with as many others as possible, in expectation of like consideration for themselves, responding to cooperation with cooperation, and responding to a breach of this expectation with the cessation of cooperation.
-If society follows these as general principles, and treats a violation of positive reciprocity on the part one of its members as a violation to all of them, then one can expect to find a society in which it is most pleasing to live, as each interaction leaves both sides better off than before, and no one accepts subjugation of themselves, nor attempts to subjugate others.
-Every person gives a little of their autonomy, in choosing not to dominate others, in return for similar (and much greater because of the difference in number) consideration on the part of all others, while not really losing much, since autonomy as it is exercised in the domination of others is far less important than autonomy in one's own labor and life choices.

-In this treatise, I will attempt to demonstrate that adhering to an ethic centered around autonomy and reciprocity, as well as promoting it in others, is in the interest, not just of the society as a whole, but also the individual as well.
-Therefore, I will present this as advice to the shrewd reader, who wishes to live in harmony with their neighbors and in a society which is most beneficial to them; the moral force of this 'ethic' therefore lies not in some external or objective moral imposition, but in the common interests of all human beings.
+The moral force of this treatise, insofar as it can be called 'moral' at all, is therefore contained in a form of egoistic consequentialism: it constitutes  advice, and general principles for action, which it would be wise for the (enlightened) self-interested individual to take heed of.
+No principle to be found herein is absolute; each is subject to the overriding force of total self-interested considerations, but neither should any principle be completely without force in the considerations of a rational individual.
+Thus the core of this treatise is an exhortation: if you want to promote your own autonomy and welfare, and moreover if you wish to cultivate a society with more of those things for all its members, then listen to what I say and consider it, because I think I present a good way to achieve those things.

+Hence, within the cosmology the study of ethics, this treatise might be viewed as a form of rule consequentialist egoism: I lay out a set of principles (rules), based on a deeper value system but not totally contingent on in-the-moment considerations of that value system.
+That is, I present rules which should be followed by default, as a general course of action, because they are likely to produce more overall benefit to the individual than attempting to calculate the most beneficial action in each situation, and only abridged in situations where a clear violation of them is necessary and beneficial.

+In the following sections, I will explain why these two principles are indeed as beneficial as I claim, and then I will elaborate on them in more detail, explaining the implications of consistently applying these principles to various areas of political, social, and economic life.
+Although I attempt to draw out these implications by clear logical deduction, because each principle and its corollaries are necessarily general rules not to be applied in every situation, my statements concerning their implications are *also* general rules, as are my statements concerning the *benefits* of following any of these principles, corollaries, and implications.
+Therefore, consider all of my statements as statements of general fact, open to revision in the moment and in light of particular circumstances.
+Additionally, since this is an ethic for humans and for humans to interact with humans, I find it acceptable from time to time to use extraneous implicit axioms and intuitions, although I try to justify them wherever they crop up as particularly central to any argument.
+Please keep all of this in mind when reading further.

-## 2. The Value of Autonomy
+## 2. Autonomy

+> *Here's to the greater good, for all*
+>
+> *Do what you know you should, for all*
+>
+> *We all may die*...
+>
+>
+>
+> *I said, "Hey (hey), you (you), feed the machine*
+>
+> *Bring them all back down to their knees*
+>
+> *There's no time to waste*
+>
+> *Remind the slaves*
+>
+> *They ain't gonna make it out alive today"*
+>
+> — *Feed the Machine*, by Poor Man's Poison

 **Autonomy** is the ability to freely choose how to live your own life, spend your own time, and dispose of your own labor.
 Some call this ability 'liberty,' or 'freedom,' but I prefer autonomy because it emphasizes that the individual is the captain of their own ship, controlling their own destiny separate from, but not in tension with, all others.
 The words freedom and liberty implies the lack of all boundaries, whereas autonomy has boundaries: the boundaries of an individual's own life and time.